Algeria–Pakistan relations: History

-President of Algeria Abdelaziz Bouteflika was awarded the honour of the "Best Governed Muslim state" by a popular national daily Pakistan Observer in 2005.
+President of Algeria Abdelaziz Bouteflika was awarded the honour of the "Best Governed Muslim state" by a popular national daily, the Pakistan Observer in 2005.

 A Pak-Algerian Group in the Pakistan Parliament was formed on 10 January 1990.
 The first ever Parliamentary Group in Algeria dedicated to the Promotion of friendship between Algeria and Pakistan was instituted on 29 December 1990.
 Subsequently, a Parliamentarian group of friendship with Algeria was also created in the Senate of Pakistan and Algeria reciprocated by establishing a 13-member Algeria-Pakistan Group of Friendship in the National Council of Transition.

 The relations between the two countries got a fresh boost after the visit of the former President Musharraf in July 2003 after a long gap of twelve years.
-This visit was a significant step forward in strengthening and upgrading the level of bilateral relations between the two countries.
-President's meetings with the Algerian President and other leaders afforded an opportunity to exchange views and develop better understanding on the wide-ranging subjects of mutual, regional and international concern.
+This visit was a significant step forward in strengthening and upgrading the level of bilateral relations between the two countries.The President's meeting with the Algerian President and other leaders afforded an opportunity to exchange views and develop better understanding on the wide-ranging subjects of mutual, regional and international concern.
 Algerians appreciated Pakistan's leading role as the front line state in international coalition to fight against terrorism and its continued commitment to cooperate with international community including Algeria to eradicate this menace.

 In September 2005, the first inaugural session of the Joint Ministerial Commission (JMC) between Pakistan and Algeria was held in Islamabad.
 The Minister for Small and Medium Enterprises and Handicraft Mustapha Benbada, headed the Algerian delegation while the then Federal Minister for Petroleum and Natural Resources Mr. Amanullah Khan Jadoon led the Pakistani side.
-Pakistan-Algeria JMC was established in 1987 and this first session took place after a lapse of 18 years.
+The Pakistan-Algeria JMC was established in 1987 and the first session took place after a lapse of 18 years.
 Three agreements for cooperation in the fields of small and medium enterprises (SME) and handicrafts, cultural exchange program 2005-08 and science and technology were signed.

 The signing of Extradition treaty in 2003 paved the way for the repatriation of the Algerians in Pakistan.